PMZeroSkyline/GPA-Mesh/README.md

 ```
 command :-s [texcoord column name] [vbv.csv path] [mesh.obj path] [output path]
 - mesh.obj path (It should be the mesh file (.obj) exported from GPA)
-- vbv.csv path (It should be the vertex buffer vector file (.csv)
-    exported from GPA)
+- vbv.csv path (It should be the vertex buffer vector(VBV) file '.csv' exported from GPA)
-- texcoord column name (specific name for UV in VBV file)
+- texcoord column name (specific name for UV in VBV)
 ## 2. Extract multiple models
 ```
 gmesh -m TEXCOORD1 D:/mesh_and_vbv